bolner/AsyncFastCGI.NET/README.md

 Fully async FastCGI client library for `.NET Core`, written in C#.
 A non-intrusive alternative for developing web applications.

 Development hasn't reached the release state yet.
-All of those parts are implemented from the FastCGI specification, which are used `Nginx`.
+All parts are implemented from the FastCGI specification, which are used by `Nginx`.

 ## Example